 back to top

-All energy technologies generate waste.
 Unlike fossil fuels, fission does not produce major air pollutants or greenhouse gas emissions.
-The amount of waste generated by an energy source is based on the amount of materials needed to generate energy.
-Fission requires the least materials per MWh it produces.
-That means fissions’ total waste footprint is smaller than any other source of power.
-This includes nuclear waste, often called used fuel, which is highly radioactive and attracts the majority of attention.
-Because fission fuels are incredibly energy dense, the waste footprint is small- all the waste generated over the last 60+ years of operation from today's reactors would fit in a volume the size of a Walmart store.
-The used fuel is hard to describe as waste since it contains about 95% of its original energy content.
+However, all energy technologies generate waste in proportion to the materials they use.
+Fission requires the least materials per unit of electricity that it produces.
+That means fission's total waste footprint is smaller than any other source of power – all the waste generated over the last 60+ years of operation from today's reactors would fit in a volume the size of a Walmart store.
+This includes used fuel, which is highly radioactive and attracts the majority of attention.
+Because fission fuels are incredibly energy dense, this used fuel is incredibly small considering the power it has produced.
+Furthermore, used fuel is hard to describe as waste since it still contains about 95% of its original energy content.
 Fast reactors, like Oklo's reactors, are able to tap into and harness that remaining energy cost-effectively.
 In fact, there is enough energy content in the used fuel in the U.S. today to power the entire country for over 150 years.
 Oklo can also recycle its own discharged fuel.
 This not only taps into tremendous energy reserves but also changes the nature of the material.
 Recycling means you fission the actinides, which have half-lives in the tens to hundreds of thousands of years.
 The remaining waste materials return to the normal background radiation levels of the natural deposits it was produced from after 300-700 years.
 That means you reduce waste volumes, heat loads, and lifetimes.
 The reduced waste burden allows packaging the fission products into optimal disposal packages, which saves costs and opens up entirely different disposal pathways.

 back to top

-The two-billion-year-old natural nuclear reactor inspired Oklo's name.
+Oklo's name is inspired by the uranium-rich mineral deposits at Oklo, Gabon, which underwent self-sustained fission as natural nuclear reactors two billion years ago.
 The Oklo logo mark, in particular, has many layers of meaning.
 The shape, the number of stripes, the ties to ancient symbolism, the circular shape, and more all have meaning.

 back to top

-Yes, our Idaho plant is a commercial power plant that will produce power commercially.
+Yes, our Idaho plant will be a commercial power plant that will produce power for sale to customers.

 back to top